Please select a partnership to see additional information:

 - Comply with the requirements in this policy and local procedures in their entirety.

-- Report to the police – identifying where the child has a positive conclusive grounds decision for trafficking or is suspected to be a victim of trafficking.
+- Report to the police – identifying where the child is suspected to be a victim of trafficking.

 Children who are ‘subject to restriction’